binary-manu/arch-ansible/README.md

 Global and role-local configuration variables are documented in details inline in the YAML files themselves.
 The following sections give an overview of the high-level concepts behind them.

+For ease of reference, an automatically generated list of all playbook variables is available [here](docs/defaults.md).

 ### Global configuration